 Orwell, George.
 The Road to Wigan Pier.
 (Ignore The, start with Road)

 If there is no author listed for an article published by an organization, use the name of the organization.
-If the organization’s name starts with a number, alphabetize as though it’s spelled out.
+If the organization’s name starts with a number, alphabetize your list as though the number is spelled out.

 The Climate Realty Project. (ignore The)